odoran/asgn5/README.md

 The way that the texting application currently works is that a user can interact with the application in two ways.
 The first way is that a user can register as an “expert” for a topic by texting “expert [insert specific topic]”.
 Once a user sends a text registering him or herself as an expert on that topic, his or her job includes that he or she answer any questions that another user has specific to that topic.
 The second way the application works is that a user can ask questions about a specific topic by texting "answer [insert specific topic] [insert question]", and expect to receive answers to those questions if there are any experts registered for that topic.

-I plan on keeping this same structure when adapting the texting application to serve as a campus dining lines wait time texting application.
-The basic structure of the texting application has been throughouly tested, so I am confident that the foundation of the application has no errors or bugs.
+I plan on keeping this same structure when adapting the texting application to serve as a campus dining line texting application.
+The basic structure of the texting application has been throughouly tested, so I am confident that the foundation of the application lacks errors and bugs.
+In addition, the following five implementation steps listed below will be completed by October 16th, refraining any unexpected errors or bugs.

 ## Implementation